Broulee - Tomakin

 Educational attainment in Broulee - Tomakin aligns closely with national averages, showing typical qualification patterns and performance metrics

 Educational participation is high, with 25.3% of residents currently enrolled in formal education.
 This includes 9.4% in primary education, 8.0% in secondary education, and 3.0% pursuing tertiary education.
-The area has three schools with a combined enrollment of 1,636 students, operating under typical Australian school conditions (ICSEA: 1016) with balanced educational opportunities.
-It functions as an education hub with 41.3 school places per 100 residents, attracting students from surrounding communities.
+Broulee - Tomakin's three schools have a combined enrollment of 1,636 students, with typical Australian school conditions (ICSEA: 1016) offering balanced educational opportunities.
+The area functions as an education hub with 41.2 school places per 100 residents – significantly higher than the regional average of 12.7 – attracting students from surrounding communities.

 Frequently Asked Questions - Education